 - Preventative Dentistry: These services are meant to stop diseases or infections before they start.
 Regular dental exams and professional cleanings are the cornerstones of preventative treatment.
 Our team can provide instructions on how to improve your at-home oral care and can also recommend preventative treatments such as sealants and fluoride treatments.
 We help our patients lead a healthy lifestyle through an integrative approach that optimizes your oral health for years to come.

 - Cosmetic Dentistry: We can address your aesthetic concerns and offer various treatments to create your ideal smile.
-Our cosmetic treatments can help you achieve a confident smile through services such as whitening, composite or porcelain veneers, and laser soft tissue corrective therapy.
+Our cosmetic treatments can help you achieve a confident smile through services such as teeth whitening, composite or porcelain veneers, and laser soft tissue corrective therapy.

 - Overall Health: Our Midtown general dentistry practice focuses on your health.
 We like to think of our practice philosophy as a dental office with a medical twist.
 The truth is that untreated oral infections can lead to diabetes, increased incidence of cardiovascular disease, and even complications during pregnancy.
 Dr. Inna Chern is trained to identify these issues as well as other potential problems such as TMJ disorders and sleep apnea.
 Both can be treated with a range of dental appliances and therapies.
 Dr. Chern also offers nutritional counseling and many natural remedies to use in conjunction with more conventional dental therapies.